The role of elastic instability on the self-assembly of particle chains in simple shear flow: Materials and Methods

 \subsection{Particle Suspension}

-A dilute solution of particle suspension was prepared by dispersing $5.2\mu$m diameter polystyrene beads (Bangs Laboratories), at a final concentration of $0.02\%$ w/v, in a water based solution of Polyacrylamide (PAM – molecular weight $18$M, Polysciences Inc.) at a final concentration of $0.07\%$ wt.
+A dilute solution of particle suspension was prepared by gently mixing $5.2\mu$m diameter polystyrene beads (Bangs Laboratories), at a final concentration of $0.02\%$ w/v, in a water based solution of Polyacrylamide (PAM – molecular weight $18$M, Polysciences Inc.) at a final concentration of $0.07\%$ wt.
+This concentration is circa ten times higher than the polymer's entanglement concentration, which has been estimated to be (i) $\sim 0.008\%$wt as obtained via viscometry measurements performed by Howe \textit{et al.} \cite{howe2015flow} and (ii) $\sim 0.007\%$wt as read from Figure $6$-(D) of the work by Tassieri \textit{et al.} \cite{Tassieri2019} reporting a comparison between the viscosity values measured by means of multiple rheological techniques.
+Additionally, a $97\%$wt glycerol/water mixture with beads concentration of $0.02\%$ w/v was used as a control.
+This ratio of glycerol/water mixture was chosen based on the fact that its Newtonian viscosity of $\eta=0.765$ Pa$\cdot$s closely approximates the one of the PAM solution at low frequencies.